Shared PSTs – How Bad Can That Be?

 Sharing PSTs is Bad

 It seems like the message just does not get through.
-Experience gained from PST migration projects shows many PSTs are not on local drives.
+Experience gained from migrating PST to Office 365 projects shows many PSTs are not on local drives.
 Instead, they are located on shared drives for use on a group, departmental, or project basis.
 Our analysis of searches to locate PSTs show that around 55% of the files found during migration projects are on shared or home drives.
 We also found that the information held in these shared files is invariably more confidential and company-critical than the items stored in PSTs on local drives.
 Sharing behavior differs across industries, but our analysis shows that a company can expect to find at least a third of the total PSTs located during migration projects are on shared drives.

 So as we’ve seen, organizations continue to use PSTs to share important information in an inappropriate way, but what does this look like?
 For example, a department could share confidential contract negotiation documents between ten users, all of whom merrily drag and drop items from their personal mailbox into the shared PST to make their co-workers aware of new information.
 Another common use is when a team uses a shared PST as a common archive for wire transfers made to other companies.
 Even law firms, who operate in a highly regulated industry, appear to lose sight of the potential problems of using this file type, with many known instances of casework and pleadings stored in PSTs.